servo/book/src/hacking/debugging-on-openharmony.md

 ```

 ### Devtools and port forwards

-You can enable the devtools and connect with firefox remotely to them.
+You can enable the devtools and connect to them remotely with Firefox.
 It is easiest to do this with the command line via
 `hdc shell aa start -a EntryAbility -b org.servo.servo --psn=--devtools=1234`
-To connect to servo running you have to forward the port with
+To connect to an instance of Servo you have to forward the port with
 `hdc fport tcp:1234 tcp:1234`.
 You should see a message that the forward succeeded.
 Now you can
-connect the devtools `localhost:1234`.
+connect to the devtools using `localhost:1234`.